 5 things to consider before buying windows

-From glazing and frame options to planning permissions, we explain the technical and style factors you should think about when choosing windows for your self-build or renovation project.
+From glazing and frame options to planning permissions, what to consider when choosing windows

 Thanks to modern techniques, there’s a host of options when it comes to choosing the design and opening configuration of your windows.
 From traditional casement designs to sleek tilt-and-turn versions, it’s important to research which solution best complements your property.

 Metal, timber and PVCu are the main framing materials.
 PVCu is a budget-conscious choice, available in a number of colours and woodgrain finishes.
 Expect to pay from £150 per sqm.With its innate character, timber is often the first choice for traditional projects.
 Well-maintained units offer a service life of 50 years and more.
 Expect to pay around £200 per sqm for untreated softwood products and £300-plus per sqm for hardwood alternatives.

 Metal frames come in bronze, steel and aluminium.
 ‘For a modern look, aluminium windows are generally used more often as they offer a slimmer profile than timber units,’ says David Flower, a director at FlowerKittle Architects.
 ‘Composite products with an aluminium finish on the exterior and timber on the interiorare an alternative.’
 These offer the low-maintenance qualities of metal and the characterful warmth of wood.